vuejs/vue-vapor/README.md

 # Vue Vapor

 > [!IMPORTANT]
-> We're currently building Vapor on [core's vapor branch](https://github.com/vuejs/core/tree/vapor), this repo wasn't maintained now.
+> We're currently building Vapor on [core's vapor branch](https://github.com/vuejs/core/tree/vapor), this repo isn't maintained now.

 This repository is a fork of [vuejs/core](https://github.com/vuejs/core) and is used for research and development of no virtual dom mode.